 Ceramic tiles are low maintenance, are available in an endless colour range and are produced at a low cost.
 They are more suitable for use in domestic areas although chips may be noticeable due to the interior of the tile being coloured differently.

 A hybrid option is to have a glazed porcelain tile which is popular for time-conscious builders and home owners.
-For ceramic tiles Sydney and NSW contact ColorTile for service and advice.
+If you are a Sydney or NSW resident looking for ceramic tiles, contact ColorTile for service and advice.

 What is double loaded porcelain?

 ColorTile has a good selection of double-loaded porcelain tiles which range in colour, size, design and price.

 Do glossy tiles have to be porcelain?

 “Gloss” refers to the type of glaze used.
 “Polished” refers to the mechanical polishing process which occurs after the tile is manufactured.